ohhdemgirls/bithammer/README.md

  - The wifi access point may isolate users from each other, preventing LPD
  - BitTorrent clients may be on another sub-net, preventing LPD
  - BitTorrent clients may not be advertising with LDP
- - You're bandwidth problem may unrelated to BitTorrent
+ - Your bandwidth problem may unrelated to BitTorrent
  - Something else

 ## I'm banned!
 Are you anti-bittorrent, pro-hitler, and anti-puppies?

-Climate change, ocean fishery collapse, and crappy wifi are all tradgedies of the commons.
+Climate change, ocean fishery collapse, and crappy wifi are all tragedies of the commons.

 http://en.wikipedia.org/wiki/Tragedy_of_the_commons